 Remember to avoid choosing synthetic fertilizers.
 Instead, go for natural ones, such as worm castings (vermicompost).
-Learn how to make your own worm castings here.
+Learn how to make worm castings here.

 Vermicompost is high in nitrogen, which is what most plants need to grow tall.
-It can be prepared at home or purchased from plant stores or nurseries.
+You can prepare it at home or buy it from plant stores or nurseries.

-The main issue here is that the more you increase organic material in your soil, the more it retains water.
-To avoid such a problem, use the fertilizer in moderate amounts.
+The main issue here is the more you increase organic material in your soil, the more it holds onto water.
+To avoid such a problem, use fertilizer in moderate amounts.

 Repotting Your Thyme

-Remember that you need to repot your thyme every few months for several reasons.
+Remember, you must repot your thyme every few months, for several reasons.

-Note: Repotting simply means changing the soil and not necessarily the planter/container.
+Note: Repotting means changing the soil and not necessarily the planter/container.

-First of all, as soil grows old in the container, its texture changes.
-This means that all of its characteristics can shift drastically.
-For example, if it’s well-drained, it could increasingly retain water.
+First, as soil grows old in the container, its texture changes, so its characteristics can shift drastically.
+For example, if it’s well-drained, it could retain water at an increasing rate.

 New soil has a spongy, soft texture.
 Old soil, on the contrary, has a rough and compact texture.
-So, remember to monitor these aspects of your soil and change it when necessary.
+So, remember to watch these aspects of your soil and replace it when necessary.

 That’s all!
 Enjoy growing your thyme, and don’t forget to share all your questions and thoughts in the comments below!